kikoseijo/klaravel/README.md

-This package provide several commands that will help you develop a large maintainable structure from your Laravel + Lumen projects.
+This package provides functionalities and structures definitions that are able to speed up your development process up to 80%, by generating out of the box several classes and repositories that allows you implement advanced techniques used in the development process of large projects where maintainability its key.

-For a better understanting of the posibilities of this package i recomend you to visit the [Wiki](https://github.com/kikoseijo/kLaravel/wiki/Wiki-Credits-&-thanks), there you will find all posible components.
+For a better understanding of the capabilities of this package you should go and visit the [Wiki](https://github.com/kikoseijo/kLaravel/wiki/Wiki-Credits-&-thanks), where you can find each component specs and examples.

 ## Install instructions